-- (i) the chief financial officer;

-- (ii) a senior manager; or

-- (iii) a bid adjudication committee of which the chief financial officer or a senior manager is a member; or
+(ii) a bid adjudication committee of which the chief financial officer or a senior manager is not a member.

-- (b) to the chief financial officer or the senior manager responsible for the relevant bid, in the case of an award by - - (i) a manager referred to in subparagraph (2)(c)(iii); or - (ii) a bid adjudication committee of which the chief financial officer - or a senior manager is not a member. - (5) Subparagraphs (3) and (4) of this policy do not apply to procurements out of petty cash. - (6) This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this Policy. - (7) No supply chain management decision-making powers may be delegated to an advisor or consultant.
+- (5) Subparagraphs (3) and (4) of this policy do not apply to procurements out of petty cash. - (6) This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this Policy. - (7) No supply chain management decision-making powers may be delegated to an advisor or consultant.

-Oversight role of council
+6. Oversight role of council

-6. (1) The council reserves its right to maintain oversight over the implementation of this Policy.
+- (1) The council reserves its right to maintain oversight over the implementation of this Policy. - (2) For the purposes of such oversight the accounting officer must -

-- (2) For the purposes of such oversight the accounting officer must - - (a) (i) within 30 days of the end of each financial year, submit a report on the implementation of this Policy and the supply chain management policy of any municipal entity under the sole or shared control of the municipality, to the council of the municipality; and
+(a) Within 30 days of the end of each financial year, submit a report on the implementation of this Policy and the supply chain management policy of any municipal entity under the sole or shared control of the municipality, to the council of the municipality; and

-(ii) whenever there are serious and material problems in the implementation of this Policy, immediately submit a report to the council, who must then submit the report to the accounting officer of the parent municipality for submission to the council.
+(b) Whenever there are serious and material problems in the implementation of this Policy, immediately submit a report to council.